-It’s itchy, it’s painful and it’s right back atcha: why, it’s recurrent thrush!
-The scourge of group chats and ruiner of moods, recurrent thrush is firmly in our Burn Book but what is it and how can we reduce our chances of getting it on the regular?
-Join our very own Dr HANX for a deep dive into recurrent thrush - what it is, how to treat it, and how to help prevent it…
+It’s itchy, it’s painful and it pops up more than a rejected Hinge date: why, it’s recurrent thrush!
+The scourge of group chats and ruiner of moods, recurrent thrush is firmly in our Burn Book but we have a few questions.
+Namely, what is it and how can we reduce our chances of getting it on the regular?
+Join our very own Dr HANX, HANX Co-Founder and gynaecology doctor Sarah Welsh, for a deep dive into thrush that keeps coming back..

 What is recurrent thrush?

-Thrush.
-The fungal infection that causes the well-known and unwelcome itching and thick discharge often at the worst possible times. 🍄 Catch up on the full in-depth deets on thrush on our previous Dr HANX article.
+Ah, thrush: the fungal infection that causes the well-known and unwelcome itching and thick discharge often at the worst possible times.
+Catch up on the basics in our beginner's guide to thrush.

-Most women and people with vaginas have experienced vaginal thrush at some point in their life, at least 3 out of 4 women to be exact.
+Most people with vaginas experience vaginal thrush at some point in their life - at least 3 out of 4 to be exact.
 However, some may suffer from repeated thrush infections, or their initial thrush infection does not clear up with treatment, and the symptoms remain for an extended period of time.
 This is known as recurrent thrush.
 Recurrent thrush is defined as an episode of thrush four or more times in a year.
+Not 👏 much 👏 fun.

-For some people, there is a medical reason they are more prone to thrush infection and some hormone treatments can affect your risk of repeated thrush episodes.
+For some people, there is a medical reason why they're more prone to thrush infection and some hormone treatments can affect your risk of repeated thrush episodes.
 However, many of us are just more prone to recurring episodes of thrush without a definitive cause.

 What causes recurrent thrush?

-Roughly 5% of women and people with vaginas have problems with recurring vaginal thrush.
-For most cases, we do not have a specific known reason for the recurring thrush.
-It is usually thought to be caused by a host of factors or incomplete eradication of the yeast infection after the initial infection.
+It's usually thought to be caused by a host of factors or incomplete eradication of the yeast infection after the initial infection.
 However, some of us will have factors that predispose us to having recurrent thrush.
+These include:

 - High blood sugar due to uncontrolled diabetes